radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 * 04 - updates with review from Fabian Mauchle

 * 05 - merge in spelling fixes from Andrew Wood.
 Update and rewrite BlastRADIUS mitigations to make them clearer.
 Add section describing processes administrators can use to upgrade their networks.

+* 06 - updates and clarifications based on reviews.

 --- back